 The W.S.
-Hoole Special Collections Library is located on the second floor of Mary Harmon Bryant Hall, 500 Hackberry Lane on The University of Alabama campus.
+Hoole Special Collections Library is located on the second floor of Mary Harmon Bryant Hall on 500 Hackberry Lane.

 The Hoole Library was organized in 1945 by Dr. Hoole shortly after he became University Librarian and was renamed in his honor in 1977.
 In 1993, the library moved from the fourth floor of the Gorgas Library to its current location.